TotallyInformation/newblog/src/content/posts/2024-11/windows-powertoys-paste.md

 ---
-title: 'Using Windows PowerToys Paste'
+title: Using Windows PowerToys Paste
 created: 2024-11-06 10:52:56
-updated: 2024-11-06 15:11:30
+updated: 2024-11-23 13:03:57

-description: |
+description: ""
 draft: false
-tags: ["utilities", "how-to"]
+tags:
+  - utilities
+  - how-to
 category: windows
-author: 'Julian Knight'
+author: Julian Knight

-cover: './windows-powertoys-paste.png'
+cover: ./windows-powertoys-paste.png
-coverAlt: 'Generic Image'
+coverAlt: Generic Image
-#subtitle: A subtitle
-#language: en
-#series:
-#  name: 'My Series'
-#  number: 1
 ---

 Microsoft's PowerToys for Windows is a handy set of utilities that is always one of the first things that I install when I get a new PC.